cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 TODO Wrangler screenshot

 With your serverless function deployed, a simple cURL request is a great way to test the functionality of the function.
-By sending an HTTP `POST` with JSON-formatted data to our published Workers function, we can get QR code data back, and write to the file `qr.png`:
+By sending an HTTP `POST` with JSON-formatted data to our published Workers function, we can get QR code data back, and write the data to a file, `qr.png`:

 ```
 curl -d '{"text":"https://workers.dev"}' -H "Content-Type: application/json" -X POST https://qr.signalnerve.com > qr.png
 ```

-If you're unfamiliar with the command-line, or want to test it in a user interface, we've built a [live demo](https://qr.signalnervecom) (TODO this should go somewhere else) to test the function (find the source [here](https://github.com/signalnerve/qr-generator-landing)):
+If you're unfamiliar with the command-line, or want to test it in a user interface, we've built a [live demo](https://qr.signalnervecom) (TODO this should go somewhere else) to test the function (find the source [here](https://github.com/signalnerve/qr-generator-landing) TODO right place for this?):

 <video loop muted="true">
   <source src="../media/demo.webm" type="video/webm">